Krande/condapackaging/README.md

 Improve understanding of the c++/fortran compilation process and linking with python code using conda.

-## Running locally using Boa/MambaBuild
+## Running locally using boa

-Assuming you have mambaforge (or an equivalent conda installation).
+Assuming you have pixi or Miniforge installed.

 In the top level directory install the necessary pre-requisites by simply